pnp/pnpjs/docs/transition-guide.md

 These libraries were created to allow folks to access and manage SharePoint taxonomy and manage metadata.
 Given that there is upcoming support for taxonomy via a supported REST API we will drop these two libraries.
 If working with taxonomy remains a core requirement of your application and we do not yet have support for the new apis, please remain on v1 for the time being.

+> As of 2.0.6 we support reading the modern taxonomy API.
+[Docs here](./sp/taxonomy.md)

 ## Changelog

 Please review the [CHANGELOG](https://github.com/pnp/pnpjs/blob/master/CHANGELOG.md) for details on all library changes.